NREL/OpenOA/readme.md

 >>> import operational_analysis
 ```

+#### Common Installation Issues:

-Note in Windows you may get an error regarding geos_c.dll.
+- In Windows you may get an error regarding geos_c.dll.
 To fix this install Shapely using:

 ```
 conda install Shapely
 ```

-An ImportError regarding win32api can also occur.
+- In Windows, an ImportError regarding win32api can also occur.
 This can be resolved by fixing the version of pywin32 as follows:

 ```
 pip install --upgrade pywin32==255